BENEFITING: PROJECT HEAL - HELP TO EAT ACCEPT & LIVE

 Recovery is possible.
 When people who suffer from an eating disorder are able to receive comprehensive treatment, they CAN regain a healthy relationship with food and live full and happy lives.
 Project HEAL knows this is true through the first-hand experience of its founders, supporters and volunteers, as well as through the testimonials and success stories of the organization’s grant recipients.

-Together, we can truly save lives--through our signature financial assistance program; our work to promote healthy, positive, NATURAL body image; and through our advocacy for a more accepting and just mental health care system--one that finally acknowledges the depth and complexity of this silent epidemic.
+Together, we are truly saving lives--through our signature financial assistance program; our work to promote healthy, positive, NATURAL body image; and through our advocacy for a more accepting and just mental health care system--one that finally acknowledges the depth and complexity of this silent epidemic